suuniqo/rooms/README.md

 ## TODO

+- polish palette and message gui format
+- clean up gui especially for displaying the messages
 - scrolling in help section
-- add join and left messages, no repeated users, and whisper feature?
+- no repeated users, and whisper feature?
 - polish -> v0.1
 - encryption
 - [...]